stacks-network/docs/docs/stacks-academy/stacking.md

 ## Choosing the right Stacking strategy

-[Here](https://blog.stacks.co/stacking-strategy) is an interesting article that may help you choose the right Stacking stategy.
+[Here](https://blog.stacks.co/stacking-strategy) is an interesting article that may help you choose the right Stacking strategy.

 ## Where to Stack?